-Your tomatoes will be healthier, vigorous in color and fresh while you apply mulch for tomatoes.
-People get higher yield when they mulch their tomato plants.
+Your tomatoes will be healthier, vigorous in color, and fresh while you apply mulch for tomatoes.
+In addition, people get higher yields when they mulch their tomato plants.

 So, keep continuing reading to know when and how to mulch tomato plants step by step.

 - Retains soil moisture: Mulching can keep soil moisture longer.
 It prevents water from evaporating quickly in dry weather conditions.